How to Know if Tables Are Being Neglected in a Restaurant

 What’s the best way to prevent missed service moments?

 Make time since last visit visible so staff know exactly when to return.
+This allows for team work so anyone can step in.

 See How Table Touch Would Work in Your Restaurant